LEANNA MAE .ORG

 6. I don’t let my knees show.
 I prefer my skirts and dresses to be ankle-length.
 I can do below-the-knee as long as my knees stay covered.

 9. It is not okay for my clothes to be see-through.
 I will not buy clothes that you can see right through.
 If something is a little thinner than I’m comfortable with, I layer.
+Of course, slips are needed for many dresses and skirts.
+Layering dresses are useful.

 10. Nothing should be clinging to my body or form-fitting.
 I typically avoid pencil skirts and athletic skirts for this reason.
 Clothes should not be tight!
+I like my dresses and skirts to be more flowy than form-fitting.

 12. Nothing about my attire should be flashy or showy in a way that insinuates status or riches.
 We can see that adorning ourselves in expensive-looking ways is not proper for women professing godliness.